Contents

 Forming a gGmbH

-The most important requirement and difference between the GmbH and gGmbH legal forms is the charitable aspect.
-A gGmbH must serve a charitable function.
-This is established in the articles of incorporation (Satzung).
-These articles must be approved by the Finanzamt (tax office).
+The most essential requirement and difference between the GmbH and gGmbH legal forms is the charitable aspect.
+A gGmbH must serve a charitable function, as established in the articles of incorporation (Satzung), which must be approved by the Finanzamt (tax office).
 Learn more about the pros and cons of the corporate form GmbH.

 Want to make the leap to social entrepreneurship?